Austria in the Eurovision Song Contest 1957: Chansons aus Österreich

 Broadcaster Österreichischer Rundfunk (ORF) held a national final called Chansons aus Österreich.
 It took place at the Wiener Stadttheater in Vienna on 6 February 1957 at 20:00 CET (21:00 UTC) and was broadcast live on Österreichisches Fernsehen with a scheduled duration of two hours.
 The program was presented by Max Lustig.
 Ten entries competed.
 They were presented by Erni Bieler, Elfie Friedrich, Bob Martin, Axel Sandy and Horst Winter.
 The artists were accompanied by the Österreichisches Rundfunk-Tanzorchester under the musical direction of Carl de Groof.

+As the interval act, composer Ludwig Gruber sang his own Wienerlied "Mei Muatterl war a Wienerin", accompanied by the Mozart Boys' Choir.

-The winner was decided by a jury composed by three celebrities present at the venue, three jurors giving their votes via telephone from Salzburg, Graz, and Linz, as well as by the use of a sound level meter measuring the applause from the audience.
+The winner was decided by a jury composed by three music and entertainment professionals present at the venue (Max Schönherr, Marcel Prawy, Johanna Matz), three jurors giving their votes via telephone from Salzburg, Graz, and Linz, as well as by the use of a sound level meter measuring the applause from the audience.

-The winning song was "Wohin, kleines Pony?" sung by Bob Martin, with music by Kurt Svab and lyrics by Kurt Svab and Hans Werner.
+The winning song was "Wohin, kleines Pony?"
+(Note: Also titled "Wohin, kleines Pony, wollen wir reiten?" in the Austrian press.) sung by Bob Martin, with music by Kurt Svab and lyrics by Kurt Svab and Hans Werner.